 Skip to main content

 In ecommerce, you often deal with base products and their variants.
 For example, a t-shirt (the base product) might be available in different colors and sizes (the variants).
-You can store this data in Algolia in two ways:
+You can store this data in Algolia in three ways:

 • Variant-level records: one Algolia record for each product variation.